RaspberryPiFoundation/picamzero/docs/photo_methods.md

 | bgcolor     | tuple   | None  |  No | A colour in RGBA, hex or color string format.
 (See the [colors](colors.md) documentation for more details.) |

 ##### Example

 ```python
 cam.add_image_overlay("logo.gif")
 ```

-This will add an overlay to the preview and any images captured.
+This will add an annotation to the preview and to any images captured.

 ---